 (2) This Subdivision does not apply to the awarding of damages to the extent that they are for noise induced hearing loss that is not an injury.

-[Section 93CB inserted by No. 42 of 2004 s.
+[Section 93CB inserted: No. 42 of 2004 s.
 75.]

 93CC.
 Application of this Subdivision